wdaniau/fstl/README.md

 ## Known Issues
 ### aarch64 (tested on a raspberry5)
   * Compile and run perfectly well however :
-    * the wireframe shader do not work without any warning or error message.
+    * the wireframe shader do not work.
     * available glsl version is 1.40, so the wireframe on top of mesh light shader do not work as 3.3 is needed.
+    * With "Raspberry PI OS (bookworm)", rendering under `Wayland` is a little bit ugly.
+Either use X11 (`raspi-config`->`Advanced Options`->`Wayland`->`X11`) or force using `xcb` by either setting environment variable `QT_QPA_PLATFORM=xcb` either launch `fstl-e -platform xcb`.
+With "Ubuntu Desktop 24.04" however rendering is ok using wayland or x11.
-  * There will be unfortunately no flatpak package as the flathub kde runtime 5.15-24.08 does not support OpenGL but only OpenGL ES and porting to OpenGL ES is not completely trivial as the shaders mut be rewritten.
+  * It seems that for aarch64, both flatpak and snap runtimes for Qt do not support OpenGL but only OpenGL ES.
+As porting to OpenGL ES is not completely trivial, there will be not flatpak nor snap package for the moment.

 ### Wayland
-  * The fullscreen function do not work under Wayland and therefore is deactivated.
+  * The fullscreen function do not work under `Wayland` and therefore is deactivated.
 If you want it to work you can either:
     * run X11 instead of Wayland
     * set the environment variable `QT_QPA_PLATFORM=xcb`
     * run the program with option `-platform xcb`